rocjs/roc-package-web-app-react/GUIDE.md

 }
 ```

-How you choose to set your configration is up to you, but we **highly recommend**:
+How you choose to set your configration is up to you, but in general we **highly recommend**:
 - Use CLI parameters for temporary configuration and experiments
-- `roc.config.js` for configuration that must follow your project permanently and have it checked into source control with the rest of the project.
+- `roc.config.js` for configuration that must follow your project permanently; and have it checked into source control with the rest of the project.

-Only use the environmental `ROC_CONFIG_SETTINGS` in situations where you for some reason have no choice, for example certain CI servers or sandboxed environments.
-The Roc CLI will actually warn you when something is appended using `ROC_CONFIG_SETTINGS` to help avoid unexpected implicit behaviour as a result of these being set.
-It is easy to forget previously defined environment variables.
+Only use the environmental `ROC_CONFIG_SETTINGS` in situations where you for some reason have no other choice.
+For example certain CI servers or sandboxed environments.
+The Roc CLI will actually warn you when settings are appended using `ROC_CONFIG_SETTINGS` to help avoid unexpected implicit behaviour as a result of these being set.
+It is easy to forget about previously defined environment variables.

 ![env warning](envwarning.png)

 The tooling configuration that we just introduced takes care of build-time information as well as some framework-specific settings controlled by `web-app-react`.
 We recommend you spend a little time to get familiar with them.

-You should _not_ mix your own application-specific `Runtime configuration` with these.
-This is handled separately by design.
+You should _not_ mix your own application-specific `Runtime configuration` with this tooling configuration.
+They are handled separately by design.

 ## Runtime configuration

-Most applications need to bring their own set of configurations that must also vary depending on the environment.
+Most applications need to bring their own unique sets of configurations that can also vary depending on the environment.
 Examples of this can be
-- Host of backend servers to use
+- Host of backend API servers to use
-- Feature flags
+- Feature flags for the application
 - Language settings

-Hardcoding values like this that can vary in different environments is not a great idea.
+Hardcoding configuration values like this that can vary in different environments is not a great idea.

 To solve this in a good manner, `web-app-react` includes and exposes [node-config](https://github.com/lorenwest/node-config) to your project.
 It takes care of all your configuration needs.

 ### Defining runtime configuration with node-config
 Create a new directory `config/` in your project root.
-Here you may define `js` or `json` files named after the environment (`NODE_ENV`) of choice.
+Here you may define `js` or `json` files named like the corresponding environment (`NODE_ENV`) of choice.
 For example:

 ```
 config/